 Adaptive differentiation, selection and water use of a seasonally dry tropical oak: implications for global change

 We are merging genetic and physiological approaches to characterize patterns of natural selection and adaptive differentiation among populations from contrasting climatic regimes under natural and experimentally imposed water limitation.

 Climate change will alter key aspects of the environment for plants, such as temperature and water availability.
 Very little is known about how plants will contend with these changes, particularly species that are difficult to study, such as long-lived tropical trees.
 This project examines short-term physiological responses and the potential for long-term evolutionary changes in response to experimental manipulations of precipitation in populations of a tropical oak species that occur in different climates in Central America.
 We are investigating the extent to which these populations are adapted to the climate they currently experience and their potential response to climates that are similar to those predicted for the future.
 A critical component of this work is to investigate whether impacts of climate change at the seedling stage enhance or constrain adaptation at later life stages of the tree.
 We also aim to identify the physiological and genetic mechanisms that enhance or limit adaptation to altered climates in this tropical tree.
 My lab is leading this 5-year, NSF funded project that brings together researchers from the University of Minnesota, Cornell University, the University of Zamorano in Honduras, the Area Conservacion Guanacaste in Costa Rica, and CIEco-UNAM in Morelia, Mexico.
 NSF IOS-0843665

-Phylogeny of the New World oaks: Diversification of an ecologically important clade across the tropical-temperate divide
+Evolutionary history of the oaks of the Americas: diversification of an ecologically important clade across the tropical-temperate divide

 A collaborative US-Mexican effort to gain insights into the origins, maintenance and consequence of diversity in the New World oaks